Iceland hot dog

 Here is where I found my first Sommersby Cider to try.
 I had heard so much about the cider before hand and it lived up to the hype.
 This may be my new favorite cider and I will be on the lookout for it!

 Dinner: For dinner we headed to the Black Crust Pizzeria.
 This came highly recommended and I think should be a must do in Vik.
 Inspired by the black sand beaches of Iceland located in Vik, the crust of this pizza is black due to the addition of activated charcoal to the dough.
 All pizza is made in house and is very fresh.
-We started with breadsticks as a appetizer and they were very cheesy and a great start.
-We decided to order 3 pizza’s to split between the 4 of us and it was the perfect amount.
+We ordered breadsticks as a appetizer and they were very cheesy and a great start.
+For the main course, we ordered 3 pizza’s to split between the 4 of us and it was the perfect amount.

 No. 1 had langoustine which is one of Iceland’s specialties.
 It is similar to lobster or shrimp.
 It was very good on the pizza with truffle oil.
 No. 3 was just a typical pepperoni pizza but was still very good!
 When in Vik, I highly recommend checking out this pizza place!